Why publisher and writer Anna Porter fell in love with Canada and its literature

 Love upon arrival

-"I was really just passing through when I arrived in Canada for the first time.
+"I was just passing through when I arrived in Canada for the first time.
 I'd been to England, then Italy and then a number of other places.
 I was coming to Canada and was going to move on — or so I thought.
-But I fell in love with the place almost as soon as I arrived, which is odd because I was impoverished.
+But I fell in love with the place almost as soon as I arrived.
 Everything I owned was in a small blue suitcase.
-I'd lost the handle of the suitcase but everybody was quite kind, even including the overdressed doorman at the hotel where I was staying."
+I'd lost the handle of the suitcase.
+But everybody was quite kind, even the overdressed doorman at the hotel where I was staying."